geomedialab/create-subtitles/README.md

 Youtube provides a *Creator Studio* for turning transcripts into subtitles, yet results tend to be unsatisfactory for longer videos.
 This tool uses Youtube API and some python code to solve this problem by taking a video file and an appropriately timestamped verbatim transcript file, snipping them into pieces, uploading them to Youtube for syncing, downloading the generated subtitle files and stitching them together into a final subtitle file.

+The tool was developed in the context of *_Atlascine 4.0_*, an online story mapping research tool developed by the Geomedia Lab at Concordia University in collaboration with the Geomatics and Cartographic Research Centre (GCRC) at Carleton University.
+More information on this project can be found by visiting http://geomedialab.org/

 To begin
 ========